-33. This policy will be reviewed on an annual basis by Council as part of the Budget process.
+33. This policy will be reviewed by Council in line with changes made by Government, as part of the Budget process.

 Delegation of rents for Newly Acquired or Built Properties

 34. For newly acquired or built properties the Leader of the Council and relevant Cabinet portfolio Member, may agree affordable rent levels on a scheme by scheme basis.